henriksergoyan/Soccer-analytics/README.md

 # Soccer-analytics

 This is final project of the course Business Analytics.
-The project includes:
+In the following notebook:

 1. Data is cleaned
 2. Home matches and away matches are separated into groups